nicholasgriffintn/ai-image-generation-comparison/README.md

 # AI Image Generation Comparison

 This is an application to test the responses of different AI image generation models to the same prompt, in particular with image generation.
+You can [see a sample of its output here](https://github.com/nicholasgriffintn/ai-image-generation-comparison/tree/main/data/25-nov).

 To run the application, run the following command: